LuxCoreRender/WindowsCompile/README.txt

 If needed, you can specify the preferred version among from 3.5 to 3.8, e.g.:
 .\cmake-build-x64.bat /python36

-NOTE: normally you never need to build dependencies in order to build LuxCore, just use the WindowsCompileDeps repo as explained above.
+NOTE: normally you never need to build dependencies in order to build LuxCore.
 The getdeps.bat and build-deps-x64.bat scripts are used mainly as a reference for developers and are not guaranteed to be always up-to-date.